 The most important impact is where tower positions are directly within watercourses.
-This leads to an impediment of water or a change in the flow of water within the river / drainage line.
+This leads to an impediment of water or a change in the flow of water within the river / drainage line / wetland.
 These tower positions must be moved to outside a 100m buffer zone from the riparian edge, or the 1:100 floodline, whichever is the greatest.

 Clearing/destruction/degradation of natural vegetation: Another significant impact is the removal of vegetation and compaction of soil around the tower footprint, as well as along the servitude, access roads and construction camps.
-The plants that grow on riverbanks are vital for preventing erosion, they play a role in the purification of water, reducing the severity of floods and regulating water, especially during droughts.
+The plants that grow on riverbanks and in wetlands are vital for preventing erosion, they play a role in the purification of water, reducing the severity of floods and regulating water, especially during droughts.
 The moment the vegetation is destroyed, these valuable functions disappear.
 In addition, vegetation around watercourses, especially upslope, holds soil in place and slows down water runoff during rainy events.
-The vegetation thus promotes groundwater recharge, while protecting soils from eroding, subsequently causing sedimentation in watercourses.
+The vegetation in watercourses.
 If not remediated, loss of vegetation can result in erosion and subsequent sedimentation of watercourses.
-Therefore, the successful re-establishment or re-growth of vegetation is imperative in order to limit impacts on watercourses.
+Therefore, the successful re-establishment or regrowth of vegetation is imperative in order to limit impacts on watercourses.